GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

         gcloud components install kubectl

-4. Install **JDK 8** if you do not already have it.
+4. Install [JDK 8 or higher](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if you do not already have it.

 ## Creating a new app and running it locally

 In this section, you will create a new Spring Boot app and make sure it runs.
 If you already have an app to deploy, you can use it instead.

 1. Use [start.spring.io](https://start.spring.io) to generate a Spring Boot application using Kotlin as the language, Gradle as the build system.
-Alternatively you can [download](https://github.com/jetbrains/gcp-samples) the sample application
+Alternatively, you can [download](https://github.com/jetbrains/gcp-samples) the sample application.

-2. Download the generated project and save it to a local folder
+2. Download the generated project and save it to a local folder.

-3. Open the resulting project in your favourite IDE or editor and create a new source file named `MessageController.kt` with the following contents
+3. Open the resulting project in your favourite IDE or editor and create a new source file named `MessageController.kt` with the following contents:

 ```kotlin
 package com.jetbrains.demo